 Next month’s Script Club will be announced Sept 1st!

 From the playwright that gave us the outrageous political send-up, Hearts of Palm, a new comedy about family valuables.

-Inspired by a true story…Abby is a young appraiser touring with “Antiques Roadtrip.”
-She’s a black woman from L.A. traveling in the south—Shelby County, Tennessee.
+Inspired by a true story…Abby is an appraiser touring with “Antiques Roadtrip.”
+She’s a young Black woman from L.A. traveling in the south—Shelby County, Tennessee.
 When she’s accused of defrauding a Daughter of the Confederacy out of a fortune in Civil War heirlooms, Abby finds herself on the hook for a million dollars.
 Her legal team is flailing and her accuser is formidable.
 Should she cop a plea?
 Or take a long shot for justice?

 Chelsea Bearce: Savannah

 Sound design: Gregory Scharpen

 Bamboozled was developed in the Central Works Writers Workshop, and further refined in